 The KRFC age-specific abundance forecasts have been made using all complete (or nearly complete) brood years since the 1979 brood.
 However, recent work suggests that using a more contemporary set of brood years to inform abundance forecasts resulted in better forecast performance.
 In particular, a recent investigation of this issue found that limiting data to a moving window of the 10 most recent complete (or nearly complete) brood years resulted in the best performance among the alternatives considered.
-A memo summarizing and augmenting that work was presented to the Klamath River Technical Team (KRTT) at their January 2023 meeting (see Appendix D of this report).
-KRTT members supported use of the 10 brood year moving window for forecasting KRFC in 2023.
-The forecasts presented in this report are therefore based on the 10 brood year moving window data range.
+The 2023 and 2024 forecasts were therefore based on the 10 brood year moving window data range.

 The performance of past KRFC forecasts is displayed in Table II-4 and in Figure II-4.
-For 2022, the preseason forecast of the KRFC total adult abundance (200,117) was 99 percent of the postseason estimate (201,426).
+For 2023, the preseason forecast of the KRFC total adult abundance (103,800) was 59 percent of the postseason estimate (175,119).